joshianurag18/adidas-product-review/README.md

 * Delete Review

 This App secures all write operations which are with Post , Patch , Put and Delete.
-Need to first call below mention end point and get token.
+Need to first call below mention end point to get token.
 * Get Token

 Get Token Api will return JWT token and need to send in all write APIs as request header